RVA's Best Shaded Playgrounds and Parks

 *Check here for my full review.

 2. The Carillon’s Tot Lot: This playground is located next to the Virginia World War Memorial Carillon.
 I like it because it’s fenced in (except a gate) and it’s perfect for the 6 and under crowd.
 The main play structure has three slides and climbing features.
 It has two swings, two baby swings and a swing that holds a big kid & a baby!
 Bigger kids would enjoy the large climbing feature, see saws and other balancing structures.
-While the playground has full sun most of the day, there are plenty of large trees to escape the heat outside the fenced in area.

 *Check here for my full review.

-3. Cheswick Park: Henrico’s oldest park often goes unnoticed with its almost hidden entrance.
-Located across from Henrico Doctors Hospital, Cheswick Park has a playground, bathrooms, picnic shelters, open spaces to run, a stream to splash in, and a mile of walking trails.
+Where is the shade at Cheswick Park?
 The best shade is found on the walking trails, by the stream and by the picnic shelters.
 The playground has a little bit of tree coverage, but for the most part it is in the sun.

 4. Crump Park: Crump Park has a massive playground, picnic shelters, trails, large open fields, a fishing pond, and historic Meadow Farm.
 Meadow Farm is an 1860 living history farm site & museum, plus it has animals, too!
 As a bonus, RF&P Park is located inside Crump.

+Where is the shade at Crump Park?
 The best shade is found around the playground and on the walking trails in the woods.
 This playground is great for all ages and the tree coverage is similar to Deep Run's!
 There's lots of shade around the perimeter with sunny spots in the middle - the swings, the smaller play structure and parts of the little kid play area have the best shade.

+Which areas have full sun at Crump Park?
 Meadow Farm is located inside of Crump Park, and it has direct sun other than a few trees that provide shade.

-Heads up: The largest play structure, the tractor and the corn stepping stones are in full sun.
+The largest play structure, the tractor and the corn stepping stones are in full sun.
 This equipment gets very hot on sunny days.

 *Check here for my full review.